fendraq/swedish-handwriting-ocr/README.md

 python -m scripts.data_processing.image_segmentation.segment_images [options]
 ```

 The project uses centralized path configuration in `config/paths.py`.
-All file paths are relative to the project root, ensuring compatibility with Azure ML and other deployment environments.
+All file paths are relative to the project root, ensuring compatibility with cloud platforms and other deployment environments.

 ## Model Training

-The system includes a complete TrOCR fine-tuning pipeline with Azure ML compatibility, comprehensive metrics evaluation, and intelligent path management.
+The system includes a complete TrOCR fine-tuning pipeline with cloud platform compatibility, comprehensive metrics evaluation, and intelligent path management.

 ### Training Pipeline Features
 - **HuggingFace Seq2SeqTrainer**: Optimized training loop with automatic mixed-precision and gradient accumulation